 Workplace Sans is a semi-condensed sans-serif font, inspired by the OS/2 bitmap font "WarpSans", and intended primarily for user interfaces (menus, dialogs, and the like).

-Note: The current release of Workplace Sans is unhinted (except for the light weight, which has some basic hinting for largely historical reasons).
+Note: The current release of Workplace Sans is unhinted.
 Previous releases made use of TypeTool's autogenerated hints; however, these were observed to cause irregular glyph scaling on some point sizes.
 Consequently, you are recommended to either enable font anti-aliasing where possible, and/or use the bitmapped versions of these fonts.

 View additional examples: